Devashish2106/EventManagement/README.md

 # EventManagement iOS App

-EventManagement is an iOS application built using **SwiftUI** to help users manage events.
+EventManagement is an iOS application built using **SwiftUI** to help users manage events following MVVM Architecture.
 The app supports local data persistence using **Realm** and provides a clean, intuitive user interface for creating and listing events.
 The app is fully functional, adheres to the provided requirements, and supports both light and dark modes.

 ---